CLASSES AND PRESENTATIONS

 Dynamic Balanced Movement can be experienced in different settings: individual bodywork sessions, individual conditioning/functional movement/postural re-patterning sessions, group classes - correctives, dance, yoga, conditioning, or Dynamic Balanced Movement classes with a specific focus (i.e., (Dynamic Balanced Movement: Back Pain, or Dynamic Balanced Movement: Basic Yoga Asanas).

-(All classes are currently offered only via Zoom)
+(Some classes are currently offered in-person and some via Zoom)

 (Class times/days/offerings change periodically.
 Please check with me for current classes.)

 This class is designed for total beginners/those who have never taken a dance class.
 Also welcome are students who have not taken ballet in many years or who want to go over the basic building blocks of ballet.

 Students will learn the beginning basics of ballet technique- basic ballet positions, vocabulary, and class exercises - with an emphasis on healthy bio-mechanical alignment and musicality; and will be encouraged to explore how their bodies can

 be comfortable within the framework of the structure of ballet technique.